satishhsh/to-add-App/README.md

 Create a to-do-app

 Project Description
 The goal of this project is to create a ToDo List web application using Node.js, Express.js, and EJS.
-The application will allow users to create and view tasks.
+The application will allow users to create ,view tasks,update task , delete task from MongoDB database.

 Features